dhp003/ingredients-to-insights/README.md

 1. Left merge the recipes and interactions datasets together on `id` and `recipe_id` respectively

-	- This step matches unique recipes to ratings and reviews
+	- This step matches unique recipes to its ratings

 2. Fill all ratings of 0 with np.nan